 The rest is written in legend, but you can find out more by clicking here. (www.clifton-partnership.org.uk)

-Since becoming independent I’ve travelled the length and breadth of the country, leading INSET, presenting at conferences and working with teachers, parents, children, local authorities and a range of other organisations.
+Since becoming independent I’ve travelled the length and breadth of the country and far beyond, leading INSET, presenting at conferences and working with teachers, parents, children, local authorities and a range of other organisations.
 Check the testimonials opposite for some feedback from real people attending courses that actually happened.

 I also seem to have wandered into working with some fabulous people from a variety of organisations.
-I write resources for SAPERE, the charity that has done so much to promote P4C in the UK (www.sapere.org.uk).
-Their monthly bulletins for members are full of interesting stuff – including my resources!
-I’ve run many courses for SAPERE and I edited their most recent edition of the handbook to accompany their Level 1 courses.
-You’ll also find me at their annual conference on 24th November 2012, presenting workshops on working with P4C and parents.
+I wrote resources for 8 years for SAPERE, the charity that has done so much to promote P4C in the UK (www.sapere.org.uk).
+I’ve run many courses for SAPERE and have trained many award schools on their Going for Gold programme, a structured approach to embedding P4C.
+I also edited one edition of their handbook to accompany their Level 1 courses.
+You’ll also find me at their annual conferences, either presenting workshops or generally catching up with people!

-Keep your eyes out too for ‘What’s the Big Idea?’, due out on CBeebies at some point probably in 2013, having occupied me day and night for a good part of 2011.
+Keep your eyes out too for ‘What’s the Big Idea?’, a regular feature of CBeebies since 2013, having occupied me day and night for a good part of 2011/12.
 It’s a ground-breaking animation series for 4-6 year-olds, taking a different philosophical concept each episode and exploring it much in the same way we might when facilitating enquiries in schools.
 The characters are based on the fabulous books by French philosopher Oscar Brenifier and illustrator Jacques Despres.

-I’m education consultant for the show and, although it took me some time to work out 52 different concepts (yes, there are 52 episodes!) that might interest the young audience, and set out briefs & structures for each episode, it was a fascinating experience and I’m thoroughly enjoying seeing things evolve.
-Planet Nemo Animation, the creators, have sold the show all over the world and it was interesting to see how different cultures perceive some things differently and also how tiny nuances in the dialogue can make a big difference to the overall impact.
-I’ll update this site when I know more regarding transmission dates.
+I was education consultant for the show and, although it took me some time to work out 52 different concepts (yes, there are 52 episodes!) that might interest the young audience, and set out briefs, structures and skeleton scripts for each episode, it was a fascinating experience and I’m thoroughly enjoying seeing the outcome prove so popular in homes and schools.
+Planet Nemo Animation, the creators, have sold the show all over the world (over 100 countries, the last time I checked!) and it was interesting to see how different cultures perceive some things differently and also how tiny nuances in the dialogue can make a big difference to the overall impact.
+One episode, Art, was nominated for a children's BAFTA.

 Planet Nemo/Skyline/Educar/Motion Magic © 2012

-And finally – when not training in schools, running workshops, presenting at conferences, writing, travelling and being generally involved in the always wonderful, sometimes weird and occasionally wacky world of Philosophy for Children, you might find me otherwise engaged in a couple of other, rather tangential ways to pass the time.
-I’ll let you find out for yourselves
+And finally – when not training in schools, running workshops, presenting at conferences, writing, travelling and being generally involved in the always wonderful, sometimes weird and occasionally wacky world of Philosophy for Children, I try to spend at least a little time at home, surrounded by a diverse collection of animals and looking at all the jobs I never got round to.